Exploration of the Rashomon Set Assists Trustworthy Explanations for Medical Data: Experiments

 The focal point of our investigation lies in the \texttt{Rashomon\_DETECT} algorithm aiming to determine its efficacy in identifying the most diverse profiles within the considered sets of models.
 Table \ref{table_benchmark} presents the essential details concerning the benchmark outcomes.
 The procedure of \texttt{Rashomon\_DETECT} has been executed thrice on each data set, each time with a distinct measure.

 The algorithm's effectiveness is measured by identifying actual disparities in profiles.
 We provide a confirmation by plotting individual profiles for all models and emphasizing by color the models in which the algorithm has indicated significant differences.
-Figure \ref{PDP} presents the Partial Dependence Plots associated with each model, serving as validation for the accuracy of the outcomes achieved by the \texttt{Rashomon\_DETECT} algorithm.
+Figures \ref{PDP1} and \ref{PDP2} present the Partial Dependence Plots associated with each model, serving as validation for the accuracy of the outcomes achieved by the \texttt{Rashomon\_DETECT} algorithm.
 The findings, as presented in this manner, confirm that the algorithm predominantly identifies the models with the most dissimilar profiles as the most distinct ones.
 As detailed in Section \ref{measures_exp}, the findings underscore that diverse measures exhibit varying degrees of compatibility with individual data sets.
-Therefore, the plotted profiles presented in Figure \ref{PDP} illustrate the algorithm's result using the most compatible measure for each data set.
+Therefore, the plotted profiles presented in Figures \ref{PDP1} and \ref{PDP2} illustrate the algorithm's result using the most compatible measure for each data set.

 For the Heart data set, wherein the majority of profiles exhibit oscillations aligning with scenario 4 and scenario 7, the Euclidean measure is adopted.
 The profiles derived from the PIMA data set largely resemble scenario 6, leading to the application of the PDI measure.
 Furthermore, the profiles associated with the ILPD and COVID data sets exhibit similarities to scenarios 6 and 4, leading to the application of the PDI measure.